djagerif/comfort2mqtt/DOCS.md

   - service: notify.persistent_notification
     metadata: {}
     data:
-      message: Home Assistant Restarted or MQTT Configuration Reloaded
+      message: Home Assistant Addon Refresh Requested
-      title: Comfort to MQTT Restart
+      title: Comfort to MQTT Addon
+  - alias: Request a Refresh of all MQTT entities without a full Addon reload
-  - service: hassio.addon_restart
+    service: mqtt.publish
     data:
-      addon: 7bef4a80_comfort2mqtt <- Your unique slug_name/Hostname here !!
-    enabled: false <- This action is disabled by default unless you prefer a complete Add-on reload.
-    alias: Request a Reload of Comfort to MQTT Addon
-   - service: mqtt.publish
-    data:
       payload: 000F8EC8 <- Provide your unique KEY value here.
-KEY can be found on startup in the log file.
+"Comfort II Refresh Key:" can be found on startup in the log file.
       qos: '2'
       topic: comfort2/alarm/refresh
-    enabled: true
-    alias: Request a Refresh of all MQTT entities without a full Addon reload
 mode: single
 ```
-⚠️ **Note:** When Comfort to MQTT starts up it will print the KEY value to be used for Refresh Authentication.
+⚠️ **Note:** When Comfort to MQTT starts up it will print the KEY value to be used for Refresh function authentication.
+Incorrect key values will be ignored.

-`2024-06-12 17:45:27 INFO     Refresh Key: 000F8EC8`
+`2024-06-12 17:45:27 INFO     Comfort II Refresh Key: 000F8EC8`

 ## Hardware and Interface support